ramalho/expygo/README.md

 This repository contains the same program implemented in Python 3 and Go, tested on GNU/Linux, Windows and MacOS.

-> **WARNING**: On MacOS, `passdrill.py` only supports practicing with ASCII passphrases.
-Python's `getpass` function on that platform depends on some lower level API that does not handle Unicode as expected.
+> **WARNING**: On MacOS, `passdrill.py` uses Python's `getpass` function, and it does not support keyboards with dead keys for typing combining diacritics, such as the tilde in "não" (`getpass` returns "n~ao").
+It does handle non-ASCII text when it is pasted to the prompt, so it is clearly a keyboard handling issue.

 ## Demo